Disclosure: When you make a purchase through our links, we may receive a commission.

 So, here also, it’s advised to go for wax-based lubrication.
 Although it can’t triumph over wet lube in an all-weather riding scenario.
 However, it is straightforward to clean.
 So, it can sustain such situations nicely.

-Can we use Bicycle Chain Lube instead of A Degreaser
+Can we use Bicycle Chain Lube instead of A Degreaser?

 No, using the bicycle chain lube as a cleaner or degreaser is not as feasible as many riders consider.
 According to some trusted resources, many riders don’t even consider cleaning chains at all before the application of new lube.